-Loyola University Chicago's Institute of Environmental Sustainability bachelor degree programs designed to provide a solid inter-disciplinary base of knowledge then specialize in Environmental Policy, Environmental Studies or Environmental Science with students having the options of choosing concentrations in Food Systems & Sustainable Agriculture, Conservation & Restoration, or Public Health.
+Loyola University Chicago's School of Environmental Sustainability offers bachelor degree programs designed to provide a solid inter-disciplinary base of knowledge.
+Our students receive this core of knowledge and then specialize in Environmental Policy, Environmental Studies or Environmental Science with students having the options of choosing concentrations in Food Systems & Sustainable Agriculture, Conservation & Restoration, or Environmental Health.

 All of the SES majors have a common set of foundational courses (accounting for 35-36 credit hours); the specific major/track is determined by completing at least fifteen credit hours of “additional major requirements” specific to that track.
 A student who wishes to major in two tracks in SES must complete the common courses required for all majors (including the additional society/ethics/justice course); all of which will count toward both majors that they pursue.
 However, a student cannot use the same course from the “additional major requirements” section to count for more than one major, that is to say a student may not “double-dip” courses in the “additional requirements” section.
 The effect of this recommendation is to require students to complete at least fifteen additional hours of course work to earn a second major within SES.

 The IES undergraduate programs prepare students for careers in the sustainability field and to live integrated, environmentally sustainable lives by developing their:

 - knowledge of both bio-physical and social systems,